Karvel/analogjs-blog/src/content/about/about.md

 ## About The Site

 In 2023, I decided to rebuild my blog in <a href="https://analogjs.org" target="_blank" rel="noopener">Analog</a>, moving away from Wordpress.
-I am already familiar with Angular, and Analog provides some niceties like SSG, file-based routing, and XML generation for the sitemap and RSS.
+I am already familiar with Angular, and Analog provides some niceties like markdown rendering, SSG, file-based routing, and XML generation for the sitemap and RSS.